BayodeM/Recode_Pedigree_PCI/README.md

 # Recode_Pedigree_PCI
-This program is for reordering and recoding a pedigree to have a numerical order and to estimate the pedigree completeness index for each animal in the pedigree
+This program is for reordering and recoding a pedigree to have a numerical order and to estimate the pedigree completeness index for each animal in the pedigree.
+Examples of the format of the required files are included